dennislwm/examprep-terraform/README.md

 Terraform modules in the public registry can be categorized as either `verified` or `community`.
 - Modules with a `verified` blue tick are maintained and validated by HashiCorp.
 - Modules with a `community` without a blue tick are maintained by the open source community, and not validated by HashiCorp.
+- The syntax for specifying a registry module is `<NAMESPACE>/<NAME>/<PROVIDER>`, for example, `hashicorp/consul/aws`.

+You can also use modules from a private registry, which has a source string like the public registry, but with an added hostname prefix.
+- The syntax for specifying a private registry module is `<HOSTNAME>/<NAMESPACE>/<NAME>/<PROVIDER>`.
+- You may also need to configure credentials to access modules in a private registry.

 1. Create a `variables.tf` file and add the following code: